Common Name(s): White oak

-Odor: Has a tell-tale smell that is common to most oaks.
+Odor: Has a distinct smell while being worked that is common to most oaks.
 Most find it appealing.

 Allergies/Toxicity: Although severe reactions are quite uncommon, oak has been reported as a sensitizer.
 Usually most common reactions simply include eye and skin irritation, as well as asthma-like symptoms.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

 Pricing/Availability: Abundant availability in a good range of widths and thicknesses, both as flatsawn and quartersawn lumber.
-Usually slightly more expensive than Red Oak, prices are moderate for a domestic hardwood, though thicker planks or quartersawn boards are slightly more expensive.
+Usually slightly more expensive than red oak, prices are moderate for a domestic hardwood, though thicker planks or quartersawn boards are more expensive.

 Common Uses: Cabinetry, furniture, interior trim, flooring, boatbuilding, barrels, and veneer.